 Automatic Transmission Bearings

-There are several different types of bearings found in an automatic transmission.
+An automatic transmission has several different types of bearings.
 Each bearing and washer serves a unique purpose.

 Ball and Roller Bearings